guydoesrandomcrap/AUTTP/index.md

 # Welcome to AUTTP

-We strongly oppose UTTP due to their harmful activities like doxxing and targeting minors.
+We strongly hate UTTP due to their harmful crap like doxxing and targeting minors and more.

 ## About Us
-AUTTP was created to fight against the negative actions of UTTP.
+AUTTP was created to fight against the dumb actions of UTTP.

 ## Discord
 Join discord at [discord](https://discord.gg/keBHhfpCaA).